 I was definitely impressed by the quality of the AR experience.
 Different planets popped off of each card and I was even able to see a model of the International Space Station.
 Before putting on the VR headset I made sure to switch the app to virtual reality mode.
 This split the screen in half to optimize the viewing experience for a VR device.
-The 4D+ Augmented and Virtual Reality Space Exploration Bundle from Utopia 360 included a quick guide for getting started too, but the whole experience was really intuitive.
+The 4D+ Augmented and Virtual Reality Space Exploration Bundle from Utopia 360 includes a quick guide for starting too.
+But the whole experience was really intuitive.

 In addition to the Space Exploration bundle they also have a Dinosaur Experience and Animal Zoo.
 I included the 4D+ Animal Zoo video below so you could see it in action!

 Each of the augmented and virtual reality bundles come with 20-26 cards that work as augmented reality triggers.
 The app is free to download and requires the code from your box to activate the premium content.
-Students can snap photos of what is happening inside the app and explore the 3D library within the app to learn more about each topic.
-It’s definitely a tool that could be used to support a range of curriculum goals from setting up students with background knowledge on a new topic to extending their experience interacting with traditional models.
+Students can snap photos of what is happening inside the app.
+Then they can explore the 3D library within the app to learn more about each topic.
+It’s definitely a tool that could be used to support a range of curriculum goals.
+This includes setting up students with background knowledge on a new topic.
+It can help them extend their experience interacting with traditional models.

 The 4D+ Augmented and Virtual Reality Bundles from Utopia 360 are available on their website, and at Barnes & Noble, Walmart, Staples, and Brookstone!